Open collector: Applications

-Note: since the name of this article is "open collector", this section primarily uses the term "open collector", however "open drain" generally applies as well.
+Note: this section primarily deals with npn open collectors, however nMOS open drain generally applies as well.

 Logic-level conversion

 Because the pull-up resistor is external and does not need to be connected to the chip supply voltage, a lower or higher voltage than the chip supply voltage can be used instead (provided it does not exceed the absolute maximum rating of the chip's output).
-Open collector circuits are therefore sometimes used to interface different families of devices that have different operating voltage levels.
+Open outputs are therefore sometimes used to interface different families of devices that have different operating voltage levels.
 The open collector transistor can be rated to withstand a higher voltage than the chip supply voltage.
 This technique is commonly used by logic circuits operating at 5 V or lower to drive higher voltage devices such as electric motors, LEDs in series, 12 V relays, 50 V vacuum fluorescent displays, or Nixie tubes requiring more than 100 V.

 Wired logic

-Another advantage is that more than one open collector output can be connected to a single line.
-If all open collector outputs attached to a line are off (i.e. in the high-impedance state), the pull-up resistor will be the only device setting the line's voltage, and will pull the line voltage high.
-But if one or more open collector outputs attached to the line are on (i.e. conducting to ground), since any one of them are strong enough to overcome the pull-up resistor's limited ability to hold the voltage high, the line voltage will instead be pulled low.
+Another advantage is that more than one open-collector output can be connected to a single line.
+If all open collector outputs attached to a line are off (i.e. in the high-impedance state), the pull-up resistor will be the only device setting the line's voltage and will pull the line voltage high.
+But if one or more open-collector outputs attached to the line are on (i.e. conducting to ground), since any one of them are strong enough to overcome the pull-up resistor's limited ability to hold the voltage high, the line voltage will instead be pulled low.
 This wired logic connection has several uses.